-10.1 Request for Customer Data.
+10.1Request for Customer Data.
 Within 30 days after the effective date of termination or cancellation, Customer may request DealerSocket make available to Customer for download a file of Customer Data in a format to be determined by DealerSocket.
-DealerSocket will have no obligation to provide Customer with access to the data if Customer is in breach of any of its obligations under the Agreement, including but not limited to, its payment obligations.
-DealerSocket will have no obligation to maintain or provide any Customer Data more than 30 days past the effective date of termination or cancellation, and will thereafter, unless legally prohibited, delete all Customer Data in its systems or otherwise in its possession or under its control.
+DealerSocket will have no obligation to provide Customer with access to the data if Customer is in breach of any of its obligations under the Agreement, including its payment obligations.
+Otherwise, DealerSocket may delete all Customer Data in its systems.
 Requests for Customer Data downloads at any other time will be subject to DealerSocket’s reasonable discretion and additional fees.

 10.2 Compliance by Customer.
 Without prejudice to DealerSocket audit rights pursuant to this section, upon DealerSocket’s request Customer will document and certify that its’ use of the Products is in full conformity with the use rights granted under the Agreement.
-During the term of any Order and for a period of one year following its termination or cancellation, Customer must maintain and make available to DealerSocket, upon ten days’ written notice, records sufficient to permit DealerSocket or DealerSocket’s independent auditor to verify Customer’s compliance with the Agreement.
+During the term of any Order and for a period of one year following its termination or cancellation, Customer must maintain and make available to DealerSocket, upon ten (10) days’ written notice, records sufficient to permit DealerSocket or DealerSocket’s independent auditor to verify Customer’s compliance with the Agreement.
 Customer agrees to provide access to personnel, systems, and information in a timely manner as requested by DealerSocket to complete the compliance verification.
 If the audit reveals Customer is not in compliance with the Agreement, Customer agrees to reimburse DealerSocket’s reasonable costs and expenses of such verification process (including, but not limited to the fees of an independent auditor), and Customer will promptly cure any noncompliance, including, without limitation, payment of all Product fees accrued during the period of noncompliance.
 The rights and remedies provided in this section are in addition to any other rights DealerSocket may have at law or equity or under the Agreement.

 10.3 Survival.
-Sections 1.5, 2.2, 4.2, 4.7, 4.8, 5, 6, 7, and 8.2 will survive termination or cancellation of any Order.
+Sections 1.5, 2.2, 2.3, 4.2, 4.7, 4.8, 5, 6, 7, and 8.2 will survive termination or cancellation of any Order.
+Any provisions of this Agreement, that by their nature or terms are applicable after termination, will survive termination or cancellation of any Order and/or the Terms.

-10.4 Assignment.
-The Agreement is binding upon and will inure to the benefit of the parties hereto and their respective heirs, personal representatives, successors and permitted assigns.
-No party may assign the Agreement or any of its rights and obligations hereunder without the prior written consent of the other party; provided, however, that DealerSocket may assign the Agreement and all of its rights and obligations hereunder as part of a merger or sale of substantially all the assets or stock of DealerSocket.
+and all of its rights and obligations hereunder as part of a merger or sale of substantially all the assets or stock of DealerSocket.
 Any assignment by Customer in violation of this section is null and void.

 10.5 Reference.
 Customer agrees to be available for reference calls, site visits, publication interviews, marketing case studies and other potential activities.